 There are several types of CAR T-cell therapy.
 Health Canada approved the first therapy in September 2018.

 Only people with certain kinds of blood cancers can be treated with CAR T-cell immunotherapy in Québec.

 The following people are eligible for treatment:

-- children and young adults age 3 to 25 who have acute lymphoblastic leukemia that has relapsed or is refractory;
+- children and young adults age 25 and under who have acute lymphoblastic leukemia that has relapsed or is refractory;

 - adults who have large B-cell lymphoma that has relapsed or is refractory.

 - Centre hospitalier universitaire (CHU) Sainte-Justine (children under 18 years of age);